 The Pennsylvania Certification Board is the only major certifying body recognized by all of the large behavioral health care organizations.
 Professionals must pass stringent qualifications and career markers to obtain a board certification, Rainer said.

-The consequences of choosing an unqualified interventionist include a high risk of tension and hostility during the intervention, failing to convince a loved one to seek treatment and high dropout rates after agreeing to treatment.
+The consequences of choosing an unqualified interventionist include a high risk of tension and hostility during the intervention, failing to convince a loved one to seek substance abuse treatment and high dropout rates after agreeing to treatment.

 When that happens, certified interventionists often have to clean up the mess.